s33ding/my_resume/README.md

 Experienced Co-Founder with a demonstrated history of working in the information technology and services industry.
 Skilled in Python, SQL, Pandas, Numpy, Sympy and Command Line.
 Professional with a Bachelor's degree focused in Data Science and Artiﬁcial
 Intelligence from IESB.

-Interested in  AWS tools, Spark, Airﬂow, Postgresql, No-SQL, Docker, ETL, Scrap, CLI, Django and becoming an expert in Python.
+Interested in  AWS tools, Spark, Airﬂow, PostgreSQL, No-SQL, Docker, ETL, Scrap, CLI, Django and becoming an expert in Python.